 Furthermore, when combining the spectra of the triply lensed images, a faint emission line is marginally detected at $105.84\pm0.02\,\si{GHz}$ with a total flux of $4.6\sigma$, although the peak flux density is only $3.4\sigma$.
 We search the redshift solution that matches the three detected line combinations using a publicly-available code\footnote{\url{https://github.com/tjlcbakx/redshift-search-graphs}} \citep{Bakx2022}.
+Since the frequency spacing between CO rotational transition lines is constant, detecting two CO lines can result in multiple possible redshift solutions.
+This code visually identifies the correct redshift solution by considering the observed frequencies, as well as the presence of detected lines and the absence of others.
 The only solution is at $z=3.6517\pm0.0002$ and the three lines are CO(4-3), [C I](1-0), and CO(6-5).
 This result is somewhat lower than the initial prediction from our lens model, $z=4.5\pm0.5$.
 Figure \ref{fig:spectrum} shows the full ALMA band-3/4 spectra for the three triply lensed NIR-dark sources, including the other two triply lensed images in the R0032 region discussed below.
 The line properties are summarized in Table \ref{tab:line_property}.
 We similarly measured the band 3 and 4 continuum fluxes by extracting peak values near the source positions.